Reformed Presbyterian Church of North America: History

-The RPCNA, like the other churches of the Reformed Presbyterian Global Alliance, descents from the Reformed Presbyterian Church of Scotland, which formed in 1690.
+The RPCNA, like the other churches of the Reformed Presbyterian Global Alliance, descends from the Reformed Presbyterian Church of Scotland, which formed in 1690.
 From the time of the Revolution Settlement in 1691, the foremost of Reformed Presbyterian "distinctive principles" was the practice of political dissent from the British government.

 The first Reformed Presbyterian congregation in North America was organized in Middle Octorara (Lancaster County, Pennsylvania) in 1738, but the first presbytery, organized by four immigrant Irish and Scottish Reformed Presbyterian ministers, was not formed until 1774.
 At this time, Reformed Presbyterians were mostly concentrated in eastern Pennsylvania and northern South Carolina, but small groups of Reformed Presbyterians existed in Massachusetts, Connecticut, New York, western Pennsylvania, North Carolina, and Georgia.
-During the American Revolution, most Reformed Presbyterians fought for independence—the one minister that served in South Carolina was even arrested for insurrection and brought before Lord Cornwallis in 1780.
+During the American Revolution, most Reformed Presbyterians fought for independence—the one minister who served in South Carolina was even arrested for insurrection and brought before Lord Cornwallis in 1780.

 After the ratification of the United States Constitution in 1788, the denomination held the document (and therefore all governments under it) to be immoral, and participation in such a government to be likewise immoral, because the constitution contained no recognition of Christ as the King of Nations.
 Therefore, the RPCNA eschewed various civic rights, such as voting and jury service, and church courts disciplined members who exercised them.
 As few Americans held such principles, and as obedience sometimes caused difficulty (for example, oaths of allegiance were prohibited, preventing foreign-born Reformed Presbyterians from becoming citizens, and preventing Reformed Presbyterians to make use of the Homestead Act), many Reformed Presbyterians began to differ with the denomination's official position.
 Between 1774 and 1891, the denomination experienced four schisms, three of them involving members who deemed the denomination's position too strict.